corvus-dotnet/Corvus.Pipelines/README.md

 This is not intended for coarse-grained, highly parallizable data processing, where you are trying to execute large, in-memory workloads that consume all the resources on multi-processor machines.

-Instead, it is geared towards executing many, heterogenous, isolated pipelines on shared resources with low overhead.
+Instead, it is geared towards executing many pipelines:

+- with execution request affinity
+- heterogenous behaviour
+- composed largely of common step types
+- on shared resources
+- with low overhead (allocations, developer ceremony, additional compute cost)

-The workloads are likely to be largely synchronous in nature, but with some asynchronous (rather than parallelizable) steps that, in a traditional programming model, require the entire call tree to be aware of the async pattern.
+Our experience suggests that in applications with these characteristics, the workloads are likely to be largely synchronous in nature, but with some asynchronous (rather than parallelizable) steps that, in a traditional programming model, require the entire call tree to be aware of the async pattern.

 In those async cases, the pipeline is essentially suspended until they complete, such as when you perform network I/O operations.

-Hence its applicability to, for example, (the front end of) HttpRequest handlers.
+This makes **Corvus.Pipelines** particularly applicable to, for example, HttpRequest handlers.

 ## How does it perform?